biareiam/moviequiz/README.md

 ### Imagery

-- A single images was used throught the whole quiz.
+- A single image was used throughout the whole quiz.
 It was taken from [Pexels.](https://www.pexels.com)

 ## Wireframe